elmbridge/curriculum/Making It Dynamic.md

   <input type="text" class="center" placeholder="Let's Translate!">
 ```

-The final attribute comes from the HTML.Events library, which describes which `Update` message is sent when the element hears an `input` event.
-In this case, a message called `SetCurrentText` is sent, along with the element's current text.
-(SetCurrentText is actually a parameterized value -- don't worry, we'll cover that in a future lesson!)
+The final attribute comes from the `HTML.Events` library, which describes which `Update` message is sent when the element hears an `input` event.
+In this case, a `message` called `SetCurrentText` is sent, along with the element's current text. (`SetCurrentText String` is actually a parameterized value -- don't worry, we'll cover that in a future lesson!)

 This is great!
-When this message is sent, we can update our model with the new value.
+When this `message` is sent, we can update our model with the new value.
 To do that, let's check out `Update.elm`:

 ```elm
 update msg model =